itaintgonnawell/fck-aws-sso/README.md

 ### 2. Run first time with `--no-headless`

-You need that to save your browser user data. `BROWSER=true` is hack so aws sso won't open browser.
+You need that to save your browser user data. `--no-browser` is hack so aws sso won't open browser.
 Browser will be opened by `fck-aws-sso`.

 ```
-BROWSER=true aws sso login | fck-aws-sso --no-headless
+aws sso login --no-browser | fck-aws-sso --no-headless
 ```

 ### 3. Add to `.bashrc` or `.zshrc`